KICU-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-The 36.2 subchannel is a Korean-language channel, KEMS (Korean Everrock Multimedia Service), that has operated as a local cable channel and also airs Korean programming from KBS World.
+The 36.2 subchannel was a Korean-language channel, KEMS (Korean Everrock Multimedia Service), that operated as a local cable channel and also aired Korean programming from KBS World.
 In 2007, it purchased KTVN Limited, which had begun using the 36.2 subchannel of KICU-TV the year prior.
+KEMS went off the air in December 2023.